 - Professor Jacqui Reilly, NHS National Service Scotland (NSS) and Glasgow Caledonian University (Chair)

-- Deputy Chief Nursing Officer, SG
+- Associate Chief Nursing Officer for HAI, SG

 - Laura Imrie, Lead consultant for National ARHAI service, NSS